b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ]
 </pre>

-It didn't save us a lot of typing in this case, but think what if we had 10 or 30 columns.
+It didn't save us a lot of typing in this case, but think what if we had 10, 30 or even 100 columns.
 The gain would be quite substantial.

-Anyway, it appears that the three species differ slightly in their body weights, but is it enough to claim that they are statistically different at the cutoff level of 0.05 ($\alpha$)?
+Anyway, it appears that the three species differ slightly in their body masses, but is it enough to claim that they are statistically different at the cutoff level of 0.05 ($\alpha$)?
 Let's test that with the one-way ANOVA that we met in the previous chapter.